nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 First of all, thank you very much for contributing to `nvim-treesitter`.

-If you haven't already, you should really come and reach out to us on our [gitter](https://gitter.im/nvim-treesitter/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link) room, so we can help you with any question you might have!
+If you haven't already, you should really come and reach out to us on our [zulip] server, so we can help you with any question you might have!

 As you know, `nvim-treesitter` is roughly split in two parts :